Configuring the Widget

 Complex Search Settings

-, you can provide datasource property keys which will be used as searchable properties during runtime.
+When the search type is set to complex, you can provide datasource property keys which will be used as searchable properties during runtime.

 Each line represents one key in the datasource object.